digikar99/moodle_scrapper/README.md

-IITB Moodle Scrapper (made in 2018)
+#IITB MOODLE SCRAPPER (made in 2018)

-Check for updates without opening all the links.
-Currently only announcements are supported.
+Check for moodle updates automatically.
+Currently only announcements and links are supported.

-**To start, give permission to run.sh:**
+##DEPENDENCIES

+Requires python 2.7 and scrapy 1.4.
+Python is usually paxked with your disctribution.
+To install scrapy, run

+sudo apt update && sudo apt install python-scrapy

+##RUNNING the moodle_scrapper

   chmod +x run.sh

 and run:

   ./run.sh